sagemath/trac_to_gh/Issue 3363.md

 # Issue 3363: Use Applescript to start Sage on OSX (step 4-6 from README)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3363

 Original creator: mabshoff